SomdeepR2002/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to my first blog!
 ---
+ <b>I am trying to make a blog using GitHub pages.</b>